 2. Track Measurable Resolutions

-When it comes to resolutions, you always should track your progress, whether daily, weekly, or monthly.
+When it comes to resolutions, you always should track your progress, whether daily, weekly, or monthly, or even all of the above!

-Find a moment each day to write down how you’ve moved toward your goals regardless of whether or not you’ve hit them during that stretch of time.
+Find a moment each day or week to write down how you’ve moved toward your goals regardless of whether or not you’ve hit them during that stretch of time.

 Click the image to download this 31 day calendar of New Year’s Financial Resolutions to help kickstart your goals!